planetlabs/planet-client-python/docs/cli/cli-data.md

  * 'published asc'
  * 'published desc'

-The lets you do things like get the id of the most recent skysat image taken (that you have download access to):
+This lets you do things like get the ID of the most recent SkySat image taken (and that you have permissions to download):

 ```console
 planet data search SkySatCollect --sort 'acquired desc' --limit 1